 Types of AMI Images

-These are public-access machine images that are safe, secure, and customised.
+These are public-access machine images that are safe, secure, and customized.

 These are images that a developer can sell to you.
 The images are available for purchase through the AWS Marketplace, an online store that offers software that runs on Amazon Web Services.